Wycliffe-USA/mpdx-ios-client-app/README.md

 Choose 1 of the next 2 steps to install the MPDXiOSLib dependency which now supports both Cocoapods and Swift Package Manager.

-NOTE: You can view the latest MPDXiOSLib version by viewing the .podspec [here](https://github.com/CruGlobal/mpdx-ios-lib/blob/develop/MPDXiOSLib.podspec#L4 or you can view the latest tag [here](https://github.com/CruGlobal/mpdx-ios-lib/tags).
+NOTE: You can view the latest MPDXiOSLib version by viewing the .podspec [here](https://github.com/CruGlobal/mpdx-ios-lib/blob/develop/MPDXiOSLib.podspec#L4) or you can view the latest tag [here](https://github.com/CruGlobal/mpdx-ios-lib/tags).

-### Install MPDXiOSLib With Swift Package Manager (Preferred)
+### Install MPDXiOSLib With Swift Package Manager

 ### Install MPDXiOSLib With Cocoapods